defplex/Tio-EDC/README.md

 The naming convention of the files and folders are formulated in such a way that it makes them as easy to read as possible in the shortest amount of time.

+There are no original ideas left, only appropriations from giants.
+This REPO was inspired by hermanos Calderon.
+This REPO is not intended for some kook clad in camo and rhetoric inside a bunker, but rather for the good people who we need to survive.

 / or Root Folder
 ----------------